 CFAs work towards indigenous forest restoration by replanting degraded patches in the forest and along riverbanks (riparian land).

-LWF’s forestry team often uses the celebration of international events, field trips and open days to build awareness of the importance of forests, and river catchment conservation.
+LWF’s forestry team often uses the celebration of international events, field trips and open days to build awareness of the importance of forests and river catchment conservation.

 Community Forest Association scouts help KFS minimise forest degradation through active policing of the forest.
 These scouts also patrol for other illegal activities such as poaching.
 We help equip these scouts and support their essential training.

-Linking bee-keeping to forest conservation
+Linking beekeeping to forest conservation

 Beekeepers in Laikipia are ambassadors for forest conservation.
-We support their training that includes the development and care of tree nurseries; management of forest fires; management of the use of pesticides and herbicides, and wild animal control.
+We support their training which includes the development and care of tree nurseries; management of forest fires; management of the use of pesticides and herbicides, and wild animal control.
 The key is to allow communities to take proactive measures and realise the link between conservation, food production and other livelihood activities.

-Supporting on-farm forestry
+Supporting on farm forestry